 The industrial technology program has three themes.
 Students become familiar with the theories, concepts, and principles found in the humanities, social and behavioral sciences and acquire a thorough grounding in communications skills.
 They learn to understand, apply principles, concepts of mathematical and physical sciences.
 They learn to use concepts and current skills in a variety of technical disciplines that include six sigma, lean manufacturing, robotics, processes, computer-aided manufacturing, quality control, motion and time study, plant layout, project management, industrial safety, production and inventory control, human relations, and geometric dimensioning and tolerancing.

 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.
+For specific degree requirements consult the current SIU Carbondale Undergraduate Catalog on-line at < http://registrar.siu.edu/catalog/undergraduatecatalog.html>.